xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 - Independent booster and pre-amplifier
 - Up to +17 dBm output power
 - Supports fixed gain and "target" mode for setting power levels
+- 2.4Thz of total bandwidth to support 32 400G channels at 75Ghz per channel
 - Can support deployments with 4 channels up to 32 channels, see the guide below on Cisco multiplexer options
 - ZR+ distances of 120km or greater are achievable depending on fiber conditions
+- Streaming Telemetry using the Cisco-IOS-XR-controller-ots-oper model

 The following diagram shows how the QDD-OLS is deployed.
 DCO optics are connected via a mux/demux to the COM side of the QDD-OLS.
 The Cisco options for